-The police department received several awards during 2018.
-In September 2018, at the Tennessee Life Saver's Conference, the White House Police Department received second place in the State of Tennessee for an agency 11-25 officers in the Law Enforcement Challenge.
+The police department received several awards during 2019.
+In September 2019, at the Tennessee Life Saver's Conference, the White House Police Department received second place in the State of Tennessee for an agency 11-25 officers in the Law Enforcement Challenge.
 We also received first place in the State of Tennessee for an agency 11-25 officers for our Bicycle and Pedestrian Safety Programs, as well as a Special Category Award for our Traffic Enforcement Programs

-In 2018, we applied for several grants.
+In 2019, we applied for several grants.
 One grant was to the Tennessee Governor's Highway Safety Office for overtimes for officers to conduct increased DUI enforcement.
 We were successful in receiving this grant.
-This was a \$20,000 grant to cover overtime costs and to purchase two Digital incar cameras and two light bars for the new SUVs.
+This was a \$40,000 grant to cover overtime costs and to purchase two Digital incar cameras, two light bars for the new SUVs and other items of equipment.
 We also received a grant from the U.S. Department of Justice to pay for 50% of three bullet proof vests.